 There are steps you can take to make sure you can recognize instances of child abuse and neglect.
 Take the following steps:

-- Get to know all of the children in your care and their families.
+- Get to know all of the children in your program and their families, regardless of your role.
 You cannot recognize a problem if you don’t know what is typical for the child.
 Learn children’s patterns, temperaments, preferences, and abilities.
-Talk to families every day.
+Talk to families at every opportunity.